WRAK (AM)

-WRAK (1400 AM) is a radio station licensed to serve Williamsport, Pennsylvania.
+WRAK (1400 kHz) is an AM radio station licensed to serve Williamsport, Pennsylvania.
 The station is owned by iHeartMedia, Inc. and licensed to iHM Licenses, LLC.
 It airs a News/Talk format as "The News/Talk Network".

 History

 The station was first licensed to the Economy Light Company in Escanaba, Michigan on March 23, 1923.
 The WRAK call sign was randomly assigned from a sequential roster of available call letters.
 The station was deleted on June 23, 1923, relicensed on February 14, 1925, deleted a second time on January 5, 1926, then reauthorized on February 9, 1926.
-In early 1928, the station was moved to Erie, Pennsylvania, now owned by C. R. Cummins.

 Following the establishment of the Federal Radio Commission (FRC), stations were initially issued a series of temporary authorizations starting on May 3, 1927.
 In addition, they were notified that if they wanted to continue operating, they needed to file a formal license application by January 15, 1928, as the first step in determining whether they met the new "public interest, convenience, or necessity" standard.
 On May 25, 1928, the FRC issued General Order 32, which notified 164 stations, including WRAK, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."
 However, the station successfully convinced the commission that it should remain licensed.
+WRAK satisfied the FRC's concerns by selling the station to C. R. Cummins, who relocated the station to Erie, Pennsylvania.

 On November 11, 1928, the FRC implemented a major reallocation of station transmitting frequencies, as part of a reorganization resulting from its General Order 40.
 WRAK was assigned to 1370 kHz.
 In March 1941, with the implementation of the North American Regional Broadcasting Agreement, most stations on 1370 kHz, including WRAK, were moved to 1400 kHz.
+WRAK relocated to Williamsport no later than 1951, the year WJET assumed WRAK's former frequency in Erie.